Core Idea

 Lopp, Michael (2019).
 Managing Humans: Biting and Humorous Tales of a Software Engineering Manager.
 3rd ed.
 Apress.
 ISBN: 978-1-484-23712-4.

-- Chapter 39: “Rules for the Reorg” — dual-perspective framework for managers and employees navigating restructuring; the rumour mill as information vacuum; strategic vs political reorgs
+- Chapter 39: “Rules for the Reorg” — dual-perspective framework; the rumour mill as information vacuum; strategic vs political reorgs

 -